Buying or Selling a Business? Nail the Due Diligence.

 A schedule and summary of any claims or threatened claims by or against the Company regarding intellectual property.

 F. Employees and Employee Benefits

-A list of employees including positions, current salaries, salaries, and bonuses paid during the last three years, and years of service.
+A list of employees includes positions, current salaries, salaries, bonuses paid during the last three years, and years of service.

 All employment, consulting, nondisclosure, non-solicitation, or noncompetition agreements between the Company and any of its employees.

 Resumés of key employees

 The Company’s personnel handbook and a schedule of all employee benefits and holiday, vacation, and sick leave policies.